 Cantelmo and hundreds of his fellow farmers from Vermont, Maine and New Hampshire attended public hearings last week on proposed rules for implementing the 2011 Food Safety Modernization Act, which aims to create a system for preventing foodborne illness instead of reacting to it.
 Among other measures, the rules would require farmers to take new precautions against contamination, including ensuring that workers' hands are washed, irrigation water is clean and animals stay out of fields.

 New England farmers have argued that many aspects of the rules were derived from large-scale farming practices that don't apply to the region's smaller farms.
-And they suspect the rules are part of a larger effort by corporate farms to get rid of smaller operations they view as threats.

 "I'm all for food safety.
 But when food safety becomes the excuse to write rules and regulations that drive small farms out of business, the people need to make it clear that enough is enough," said Maine state Rep. Craig Hickman, who operates an organic farm in Winthrop.